How ESM Inbound learns about your business [enough to create content as if we are you]

 You probably speak to your customers in a particular way, about the pain points you know they have.
 You offer them solutions that only you can give them, and reassure them when they feel anxious.
 Your customers’ goals, hopes, successes and challenges are also yours, and you understand them better than anyone.

-At ESM Inbound, we understand the bonds that tie customers to a business.
+At ESM Inbound, we understand the bonds that tie customers to your business.
 These relationships are built on trust, and the fact you’ve been offering a consistent service.
 That’s why it’s so important that, when we start creating content for you, it illustrates your tone of voice, expertise and authenticity.
-We want one of your customers or prospects to read your blog, email or website and know it comes from your business, never jarring or confusing them with a style that doesn’t feel right.
+We want your customers or prospects to read your blog, email or website and know it comes from your business, never jarring or confusing them with a style that doesn’t feel right.

 We’ve honed our content-creation process around these fundamental points.
 When we write "as you", we want the transition to be seamless.
-This is so your customers know it’s you who’s speaking (not us), but also so you feel you can hand over your content to us in trust, knowing full well it’s being created to your specification.
+This is so your customers know it’s you who’s speaking (not us), but also so you feel you can hand over your content to us in trust, knowing it’s being created to your specification.

 Here, we’ll explain more about how our content-creation process works, and how we work alongside you to create the highest standard of content possible.